Hanes Australasia: Brands

+The company previously operated pillow and flooring businesses under brands including Tontine and Dunlop Flooring.
+HanesBrands agreed to sell those businesses in 2016, following its acquisition of Pacific Brands.

+In July 2026, Gildan Activewear entered into an agreement to sell HanesBrands Australia to BBFIT Investments for approximately A$700 million.
+Completion of the transaction was expected in the second half of 2026, subject to regulatory approval and other closing conditions.

 History

 The company's origins go back to 1893, when the Dunlop Pneumatic Tyre Company, then based in Dublin and Belfast, Ireland, opened a branch factory in Melbourne.
 The branch was sold in 1899 and became a separate company, Dunlop Pneumatic Tyre Company of Australasia Ltd, independent of the original Dunlop company.
 After several name changes, the Australian company became Pacific Dunlop.